iam-manzoor/Python-Learning/Day-4/README.md

    - Dictionaries are used to store data values in `key:value` pairs
    - They are unordered, mutable and dont allow duplicate keys.
    - Dict stores all types data in Python.
    - If key is string always enclose the key in double quote.
-Key can aslo be an intiger.
+Key can aslo be an intiger, or Float, or boolean.
    - Example dict
      ```
      dict = {